ckchow45/DDPM_TS_Search/README.md

 | `CG_model`        | Coarse-Grained (CG)    | Uses CG bead representation                |
 | `Dihedral_model`  | Dihedral Angle         | Uses internal coordinates (angles only)    |

-  -The All-atom coordinate model is on the All_atom_model branch

-  -The CG model is on the CG_model branch

-  -The dihedral model is on the Dihedral_model branch

-Each model will have a script containing all the functions and classes that are called (Landscape_DDPM/py), and a separate training script that prepares the data for model training before calling the model to train and generate paths

-Please note that all the file paths will need to be updated if you wish to run these as they have been replaced with generic names
+Each model contains:
+- A script (e.g., `Landscape_DDPM.py`) defining model architecture and various helper functions.
+- A training script to load data, train the model, and generate paths.

 ## Model Evaluation

-RMSD to start and end are both calculated to evaluate the generated paths.
+Root Mean Square Deviaion (RMSD) to start and end are both calculated to evaluate the generated paths.
 Code for this can be found on the main branch as a notebook titled "RMSD_graph.ipynb"

 ## References
 The DDPM model is largely based on the model made by Wang, Heron and Tiwary, with some modifications to allow for conditioning.
 Their paper can be found here: